-On 26 July 2002, Croydon Gold Pty Ltd changed its name and company status to Gold Aura Ltd. Gold Aura undertook a share split of the 35,002 shares then on issue into 4,256,000 shares.
+On 26 July 2002, Croydon Gold Pty Ltd changed its name and company status to Gold Aura Limited.
+Gold Aura undertook a share spit of the 35,002 shares then on issue into 4,256,000 shares.
 Loans of \$641,419 owing to Union were forgiven.

-On 26 July 2002, Gold Aura, then a wholly owned subsidiary of Union, acquired for fair value from the parent entity:
+On 26 July 2002, Gold Aura a then wholly owned subsidiary of Union, acquired for fair value from the parent entity:

-- (a) The beneficial ownership of all shares in Union Mining (PNG) Ltd for a consideration of 6,560,000 shares in Gold Aura Ltd issued at 25 cents each.
-Loans of \$11,346,721 owing to the parent entity by Union Mining (PNG) Ltd were forgiven.
-Union Mining (PNG) Ltd is the holder of the tenement interests in Fergusson Island. - (b) Plant and equipment at Georgetown, north Queensland, for a consideration of 480,000 shares in Gold Aura issued at 25 cents each; and - (c) Tenement interests at Georgetown for a consideration of 704,000 shares in Gold Aura at 25 cents each and the assumption of a liability of \$120,000 for plant site restoration and tailings dam rehabilitation responsibilities in the event the plant is moved.
+- (a) The beneficial ownership of all the shares in Union Mining (PNG) Limited for a consideration of 6,560,000 shares in Gold Aura Limited issued at 25 cents each.
+Loans of \$11,346,721 owing to the parent entity by Union Mining (PNG) Limited were forgiven.
+Union Mining (PNG) Limited is the holder of the tenement interests in Fergusson Island. - (b) Plant and equipment at Georgetown North Queensland for a consideration of 480,000 shares in Gold Aura issued at 25 cents each; and - (c) Tenement interests at Georgetown for a consideration of 704,000 shares in Gold Aura at 25 cents each and the assumption of a lability of \$120,000 for plant site restoration and tailings dam rehabilitation responsibilities in the event the plant is moved.

-On 30 July 2002, Gold Aura issued a prospectus for an initial public offering (IPO) of 12,000,000 ordinary shares in Gold Aura.
+On 30 July 2002, Gold Aura issued a Prospectus for an Initial Public Offering (IPO) of 12,000,000 ordinary shares in Gold Aura.
 The IPO raised \$2,142,831 and Union was reimbursed for the IPO costs it incurred on behalf of Gold Aura.
-At the date of this report, Union Capital Ltd, the ultimate Australian holding company, holds 48.53% of Gold Aura Ltd.
+At the date of this report, Union Capital Limited the ultimate Australian holding company holds 48.53% of Gold Aura Limited.